Break free and expand your business from Malaysia and Singapore to Southeast Asia, USA and beyond.Learn more

-A report by Google and Temasek shows similar optimism—it predicts that Southeast Asia’s internet economy will exceed $240 billion by 2025.
+A report3 by Google and Temasek shows similar optimism—it predicts that Southeast Asia’s internet economy will exceed $240 billion by 2025.
 Much of the growth will come from Indonesia, the region’s largest economy.

-Given Southeast Asia’s robust eCommerce sector, even small and medium Australian businesses have the chance to build a significant following in the region.
+Given Southeast Asia’s robust eCommerce sector, even small and medium Australian businesses have a chance to build a significant following in the region.

 It can be difficult to know where to start, though.
 That’s why we’ve developed this series on popular Australian product categories in Southeast Asia.